sul-dlss-labs/OCFL-Tools/README.md

 # Remember we're using the digest of the file to positively identify it, which
 # is why we use the digest, not the file path, to associate an additional checksum with that file.
+# The actual fixity block in the inventory will include an array of all files
+# for which the checksum applies.

 # Output the complete inventory.json.
 puts ocfl.serialize